 Initial Prototypes are quick visualizations of your solutions to the problems that your clients have put on the table.
 These quick references need to be polished and refined to a great extent before you reach the state to call it a reflection of the final product.
 The stage and intent of the prototype greatly define the course of testing iterations and the testing audience as well.

 When the client initially coins the problem statement, you try to empathize and ideate possible solutions.
 You might come up with multiple thoughts.
 You cannot present them all to your client.
 They are preoccupied.
 At this stage, your teammates and other colleagues serve as your testing audience.
 When you have a consolidated idea on which you and the team agrees, that is when your client comes into the picture.
 You present your idea and try to explain how this is going to serve your client’s purpose.
 Then you expect feedback from your client that can help you reach closer to what your client expects from you.

 As a process to align better with your client requirements there are certain types of feedback that you need from your clients.
 The website is the first face of the product/service your client is offering.
 Your clients are the best source of feedback to estimate end-user response before you can actually carry out any user testing.

-First thing what you need to know is, have you understood the concerns that the client came up with.
+The first thing that you need to know is, have you understood the concerns that the client came up with.
 Next, you need to know the level of understanding you have achieved in the current prototype stage.
 This gives you insight on — are you and your client on the same page.

 Understanding the concerns of your client is one aspect.
-Next, you need to get feedback on the ideation of problem solution you projected to your client.
-The client might have some better ideas for portraying problem solution.
+Next, you need to get feedback on the ideation of the problem solution you projected to your client.
+The client might have some better ideas for portraying problem solutions.
 Getting feedback on this sets you in the right shoes.

 Any unnecessary information/elements.